bigjosh/De-Harak-Clock-Controller/README.md

 For more complicated displays, C is likely faster than shell scripts.
 The beginings of some C drivers are in this reop.

+# The `nextsecond` utility

+This simple sleeps until the next second on the clock.
+If it is 10:55:22.75 and you run `./nextsecond`, then it will sleep for about 0.25 seconds.

+The clock uses this to always start an update at the top of a second.

+You can test that it works by running...

+`./nextsecond; date "+%N"`

+It will print the number of nanoseconds since the last round second> I should always be < 010000000, which is 10,000,000ns, which is 10ms.